Jhanvisankhla/Leetcode_Notes/README.md

 ## Features

-**Draggable Sticky Notes** – Place notes anywhere on LeetCode problem pages.
+1. **Popup Dashboard** – Search, sort, export, and delete all notes from one place.
-**Persistent Storage** – Notes automatically save and reload when you revisit problems.
+2. **Persistent Storage** – Notes automatically save and reload when you revisit problems.
-**Password Protection** – AES-GCM encryption + salted password hashing for secure notes.
+3. **Password Protection** – AES-GCM encryption + salted password hashing for secure notes.
-**Problem-Aware Notes** – Each note is tied to a specific problem’s slug and title.
+4. **Problem-Aware Notes** – Each note is tied to a specific problem’s slug and title.
-**Popup Dashboard** – Search, sort, export, and delete all notes from one place.
+5. **Draggable Sticky Notes** – Place notes anywhere on the page.

 ---